inthewaves/kotlin-signald/README.md

 Linux x64 support is incomplete.

 ## Usage

-> This library is experimental, with the API subject to breaking changes.

 This library is compatible with the signald version in the [protocol.json](./client/protocol.json) file, which is used to generate the data classes for requests and responses.